 - To maintain the necessary claw motion used in hunting and climbing, as well as a way to stretch their body.

-- A means of communication between cats, leaving both scent and visible markers that this is their territory.
+- A means of communication between cats, leaving both scent and visible markers to demonstrate that this is their territory.

 - To keep their nails well-groomed, remove the old nail sheaths, and expose the new nail growth inside.